lnpminh/Immersive-Zone/README.md

-# Immersive-Zone
-ARTI_602 - Final Project
+<< IMMERSIVE ZONE >>
 Introduction

 Welcome to the Vuforia + Unity app for iOS!
 This app utilizes the Vuforia Engine to scan area targets and generate 3D models using Unity.
-The app is designed to run on iOS devices and has been tested on the latest versions of iOS.
+The app is designed to run on iOS devices and has been tested on the following versions of iOS:

-Prerequisites

-Before you can use the Vuforia + Unity app, make sure you have the following:

-An iOS device running the latest version of iOS.
-The latest version of the Vuforia + Unity app installed on your device.
+iOS 14.0
+iOS 13.7
+iOS 13.6
 Getting Started

-To get started with the Vuforia + Unity app, follow these steps:
+To get started with the Vuforia + Unity app, you'll need an iOS device running one of the supported versions of iOS, as well as an area target to scan.

+Download and install the latest version of the app from the App Store.
-Open the app and allow it to access your device's camera.
+Open the app and allow it to access your device's camera when prompted.
-Print out the provided area target or display it on a flat surface.
 Hold your device steady and scan the area target by holding it up to the target and waiting for the app to process the scan.
+You can find the target image in the targets folder of this repository.
 Once the app has finished processing the scan, it will generate a 3D model on your screen.
 Explore the 3D model by moving your device around and zooming in and out.
 Tips and Tricks